IHeartMedia: Sports talk stations

-Most sports talk stations owned by iHeartMedia are affiliated with Fox Sports Radio.
-Other sports talk stations are affiliated with rival ESPN Radio (in this case, WUCS in Hartford, Connecticut, which is nearby ESPN's headquarters in Bristol).
+Nearly all sports talk stations owned by iHeartMedia are affiliated with Fox Sports Radio.
+A few sports talk stations owned by iHeartMedia run programming from rival ESPN Radio.
+In Cincinnati, iHeart owns two sports stations with WSAI running Fox Sports and WCKY carrying ESPN.
 In 2020, iHeartMedia launched the iHeartSports Network.

 Adult standards

-Most of iHeartMedia's adult standards stations are turnkey operations, running a direct feed of a satellite format such as Westwood One's America's Best Music or Music of Your Life.
-Most of these stations have no local jocks or Web sites.
-The network has few remaining stations in that category and has sold off many of them.
+Most of iHeartMedia's adult standards stations were turnkey operations, running a direct feed of a satellite format such as Westwood One's America's Best Music or Music of Your Life, with no local DJs.
+The company sold off many of these stations or flipped them to sports or talk formats.